The senior administrators at Milton are responsible for developing policy and managing the School’s operations.

 Prior to coming to Milton, Naomi was Head of School at Sinai Academy of the Berkshires, a day school in Pittsfield, MA, for seven years.
 Previously, she worked at the Gordon Day School in Miami, following experiences in several educational settings in Argentina, Israel, and the United States.
 Naomi earned a teaching degree from the Agnon Institute in Buenos Aires, a BA from Hebrew University in Jerusalem, and an MAJE from Hebrew College in Newton, MA.

-Naomi serves as a mentor at the Day School Leadership Training Institute, a program sponsored by AVICHAI and the Jewish Theological Seminary to train new and aspiring heads of school.
-She is a Board Member of AIMS (the Association of Independent Maryland and DC Schools), where she previously chaired two accreditation teams for other Jewish Day Schools in Maryland.
+Naomi recently served as a mentor at the Day School Leadership Training Institute, a program sponsored by AVICHAI and the Jewish Theological Seminary to train new and aspiring heads of school.
+She also served as a Board Member of AIMS (the Association of Independent Maryland and DC Schools), where she previously chaired two accreditation teams for other Jewish Day Schools in Maryland.
 Additionally, Naomi is a member of the Executives Council for the Jewish Federation of Greater Washington and previously served as its co-chair for three years.

 Naomi is a native of Buenos Aires, and left her hometown in Argentina when she was 22 years old.
 She has lived, studied, and worked in the field of Jewish education on three continents.